 July 18 & 19: 8 am - 5 pm

 Eric Galton is considered by many to be a pioneer and defining force in the field of Alternative Dispute Resolution.
 Since 1989 he has mediated over seventy-five hundred cases, employing a variety of mediation styles, and consistently maintains a 91% settlement rate.
 Over the past five years, Galton has mediated over 100 complex FLSA cases throughout Texas and has resolved 85% of those cases.
 Galton is Past President and Knight of the International Academy of Mediators and has published five books about mediation.
 In 2000, he, along with two partners, formed the dispute resolution firm of Lakeside Mediation Center, which continues to provide mediation services throughout the state of Texas.
 He is also a frequent speaker and trainer around the nation.

 Kim has conducted a variety of trainings in dispute resolution processes for nearly four decades.
 She created and led the first forty hour mediation training in Texas in 1980, and has been training mediators ever since.
 A highly experienced instructor, Professor Kovach has taught a variety of dispute resolution courses in legal education for nearly twenty-five years.
 She also regularly conducts trainings and workshops on specialized dispute resolution topics including advanced mediation approaches, ethical issues and negotiation.

 The fee, including notebook materials, breakfast, and afternoon snacks, is $595.
-Participants who register by June 22nd will receive an early-bird rate of $550.
+Governmental and non-profit employees can receive 25% off by using discount code "GOV".
 Parking is not included in the price of the course.